Chief of Police: David M. Livingstone

 The CERT training program was adopted by FEMA and modeled after a 1985 citizen program developed by the City of Los Angeles Fire Department.
 The purpose of the CERT program is to create a well-trained citizen emergency work force, which is vital in the immediate aftermath of disaster situations when the number and scope of incidents overwhelm conventional emergency services.

-CERT educates people about disaster preparedness for hazards that may impact them and to train them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
-Using the training learned in the classroom and during exercises, CERT teaches residents to assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.
-CERT trained residents are also encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in their community.
-CERT students will receive approximately 24-hours of hands-on training from professionals in emergency response/management.
+CERT educates people about disaster preparedness for hazards that may impact them and provides hands on training in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
+Using the training learned in the classroom and during exercises, CERT teaches individuals to assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.
+CERT trained individuals are also encouraged to support emergency response agencies by taking a more active role in emergency preparedness activities in their community.
+The CERT Academy curriculum consists of approximately 24-hours of hands-on training from Ventura County Fire Department Firefighters.

-CERT students will receive a CERT kit (helmet, vest, goggles, gloves, flashlight, and whistle) and a certificate upon successful completion of the course.
+CERT students will receive a CERT start-up kit (helmet, vest, goggles, gloves, light, and whistle) and a certificate upon successful completion of the entire course.

 What Will I Learn?